 This was added as a test for a customer, and has been left as an option.
-By default, OnScreen holds the shift & control state until the key is actually sent.
+By default, the key is actually sent.
 For example, with a Shift-T - this results in a Shift-Down at the shift key press, then a T-down, T-up, Shift-up after a T key press.
 (Same for the Ctrl key).
-With HoldShiftCtrl=1, the Shift-down is held until the T key press, resulting in a Shift-down, T-up, Shift-up when the T key is released.
+With HoldShiftCtrl=1, the Shift-down is held until the T key press, resulting in a Shift-down, T-down, T-up, Shift-up when the T key is released.
 The Alt key is the System key in Windows, and it is not included within this option.